houseofkodai/ode/README.md

 =======================
 Karthik Ayyar <karthik@houseofkodai.in>

-20130810
+20131230

 1. Introduction
 ===============
-   An Open Data Element (ODE) is a self-defining structure of data that is easy to generate and parse.
+   An Open Data Element (ODE) is a self-defining structure of data that is **easy** to generate and **safe** to parse.

    ODE is a basic building block for file-formats and network-protocols.
-   Network-protocols are essentially exchange of ODE between peers; This ODE eXchange is known as OX.
+   Network-protocols are essentially exchange of ODE between peers;
+   This ODE eXchange is known as OX.
 A network of nodes communicating ODEs via.
 OX is known as Open Data Interface Network (ODIN).

-   Although each element is restricted in size of upto 65533 (2^16:65536-3) bytes, larger data can be encoded as a sequence of ODEs.
+   Although each element would seem restricted in size of upto 65533 (2^16:65536-3) bytes, any length of data can be accomodated by encoding it as a sequence of fragmented ODEs.
+For example, a 2-byte fragmentation-header (id/count) extends the maximum size of each element to, almost 16MB (256 * 65531 = 16775936 bytes).

    ODE can be used recursively; an ODE can contain other ODEs.

-   Defining file-formats and network-protocols is as simple as defining the type-table ODE.
+   Defining file-formats and network-protocols is as simple as defining the ODE type-table.
 It is anticipated that application developers will publish ODE type-tables encouraging interoperability.

 2. Definition